You can use Editor to quickly implement recommendations to improve your performance. Applying recommendations boosts

 - After clicking "Apply", the lightbulb icon will look like this .

 - To undo a recommendation, click this lightbulb icon and click Unapply.

 A view of all recommendations can be accessed from the type list in your Editor account or by clicking the link next to the optimization score on the Accounts and Campaigns edit panel.

 - In the type list, click Recommendations to expand.

-- You’ll see an expanded list of the types of recommendations in your account, as well as a summary page with all recommendations.
+- You’ll see an expanded list of the types of recommendations in your account, and a summary page with all recommendations.